ntkathole/feast/docs/reference/offline-stores/ray.md

 # Ray Offline Store (contrib)

+> **⚠️ Contrib Plugin:**
+> The Ray offline store is a contributed plugin.
+It may not be as stable or fully supported as core offline stores.
+Use with caution in production and report issues to the Feast community.

 The Ray offline store is a distributed offline store implementation that leverages [Ray](https://www.ray.io/) for distributed data processing.
 It's particularly useful for large-scale feature engineering and retrieval operations.

+## ⚠️ Important: Resource Management

+**By default, Ray will use all available system resources (CPU and memory).** This can cause issues in test environments or when experimenting locally, potentially leading to system crashes or unresponsiveness.

+**For testing and local experimentation, we strongly recommend:**

+1. **Set the environment variable:** `export FEAST_RAY_TEST_MODE=true`
+2. **Or configure resource limits** in your `feature_store.yaml` (see [Resource Management and Testing](#resource-management-and-testing) section below)

+This will automatically limit Ray to safe resource levels (2 CPUs, 2GB memory) for testing and development.

 ## Overview